 - Upfront Builder: If you’re a WPMU DEV user, this is probably the best choice for you.

-- Visual Composer: This highly-popular page builder is compatible with a lot of themes, and is very user-friendly.
+- WP Bakery Page Builder: This highly-popular page builder is compatible with a lot of themes, and is very user-friendly.

 - If you want to look through the other popular options available out there, check out this roundup.
 (Also includes MotoPress Content Editor, SiteOrigin Page Builder, Live Composer.)